To make a boutonniere unique, be willing to incorporated a mix of greenery. Start with the green leaves of the mums itself.

 Bend down the other side of the wire, creating an open wire loop that is secured around the veins of the leaf.

-Use florist tape to secure the wire to the stem of the leaf.
+Use green stem wrap to secure the wire to the stem of the leaf.
 The wire can also extend the stem down lower than the actual flower leaf.
 Now that the leaf is supported by wire, you'll be able to bend it however you need to cradle the flower head of the boutonniere.

 Fresh leaves should be given a quick soaking in tepid water before using to hydrate the leaves.